 We will wake up early (depending upon the conditions and the season, the lead guide will take a call on what time we start but usually it will be 5:00 a.m) and after a quick breakfast start climbing up the slopes of the mountain to reach a ridge which will lead us to the top.
 The climb is demanding but not technical in nature.
 You will in patches be walking on uneven terrain of boulders, scree and rocks.
 Early season we will have to negotiate through deep snow that's why we recommend an early start as it is easier to walk on hard snow.
 But the effort is going to be rewarded manifold with views which are surely unparalleled.
 Views around dawn are the best which is why we insist on an early start today.
 From the route leading to the summit and the top you get to see a set of big mountains which you otherwise don't get to see from Kuari pass region, mountains like Nanda Devi, Trishul, Changbhang and many more.
 Also very attractive is the views of the surrounding valleys in all directions.
 After capturing the views in our camera we start walking down to Khulara.
 After reaching Khulara we celebrate our success and relax.
 Overnight in tents.

 After a leisurely breakfast we start climbing down towards the road linking Joshimath to Niti-Malari valley.
 We will walk all the way down to Dhak a small market place on this road.
 Walk today is again a completely enjoyable experience with us walking through interesting forest sections and couple of scenically located villages.
 We will make short stops at Tugasi & Karchi village and spend time interacting with people and getting to know more about their way of life.
-From Dhak we will board the waiting vehicles and drive to Auli where a hot shower followed by a sumptuous meal awaits us.
-Overnight at the lodge.
+From Dhak we will board the waiting vehicles and drive to Auli..
+Overnight in tents.

 fter breakfast drive down to Haridwar.
 Trip ends here